Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On Chow-weight homology of "general" motives

-\begin{rema} 1.
-Now consider the (Chow-) weight spectral sequences $T(K)$ converging to the (zero-dimensional) motivic homology of $M$ over $K$: $E_1^{pq}(T(K))=\chow_{0,-q}^{R,K}(M^p)\implies \chow_{0,-p-q}^{R,K}(M)$ (where $\wcr(M)=(M^p)$).
-We certainly have $E_2^{pq}(T(K))=\chw^{0,-q}_{p,K}(M)$.
-So (for any staircase set $I$) the equivalent conditions of Theorem \ref{tstairs}(3) can be reformulated in terms of the vanishing of the corresponding $E_2$-terms of $T(K)$ (for $K$ running through function fields over $k$).
-In particular (by Corollary \ref{cmothomol}) the higher motivic homology of $M$ (over any extension of $k$) vanishes whenever all the corresponding $E_2^*(T(K))$ do.
-This is quite non-trivial since $T(K)$ do not have to degenerate at $E_2$!
+\begin{rema} \begin{enumerate} \item Now consider the (Chow-) weight spectral sequence $T(M,K)$ converging to the (zero-dimensional) motivic homology of $M$ over $K$: (where $\wcr(M)=(M^p)$).
+Clearly, $E_2^{pq}(T(K))=\chw^p_{0}(M_K,R,-q)$.
+Hence (for any staircase set $\ii$) the equivalent conditions of Theorem \ref{tstairs}(3) can be reformulated in terms of the vanishing of the corresponding $E_2$-terms of $T(M,K)$ (for $K$ running through function fields over $k$).
+In particular (by Corollary \ref{cmothomol}) the higher motivic homology groups of $M$ (over any extension of $k$) vanish if and only if all the corresponding $E_2^{*,*}(T(M,K))$ do.
+This is quite non-trivial since the spectral sequence $T(M,K)$ usually does not degenerate at $E_2$!

 Hence one may say that the usual motivic homology groups are somewhat "crude mixes" of the Chow-weight ones (via Chow-weight spectral sequences).
-Indeed, in contrast to the latter groups the motivic homology ones do not "detect" the $c$-effectivity and weights of motives (i.e., their vanishing in higher degrees does not yield any information of this sort).
+Indeed, in contrast to the latter groups the motivic homology ones do not "detect" the $c$-effectivity of motives (i.e., their vanishing in higher degrees does not yield any information of this sort).

+\item On the other hand, motivic homology groups may be somewhat easier to compute (for certain motives) than the Chow-weight ones.
+Note here that the only method of computing Chow-weight homology of a motif $M$ that is known to the authors is to choose $t(M)$ so that the corresponding Chow groups of $M^i$ are known (however, since $t(M)$ can be replaced by a homotopy equivalent complex, this method is rather flexible; cf. Corollary \ref{ccones}).

-2. Moreover, $T(K)$ yield an alternative way of proving that condition 3 of our corollary implies condition 1.
+\item The spectral sequences $T(M,K)$ (see part \ref{irmt1} of this remark) yield an alternative way of proving that condition 3 of our corollary implies condition 1.

-3. For an (effective) Chow motif $N$ and $c\ge 0$ our corollary easily yields the following equivalence: $N\in \dmer^{\thomr\le -c}$ if and only if $N$ is $c$-effective.
-For $R=\q$ one can also prove this statement by combining Proposition \ref{predhchow} with Lemma 3.9 of \cite{vialmotab}.
+\item For an (effective) Chow motif $N$ and $c\ge 0$ our corollary easily yields the following equivalence: $N\in \dmer^{\thomr\le -c}$ if and only if $N$ is $c$-effective.
+For $R=\q$ one can also prove this statement by combining Proposition \ref{predhchow} with Lemma 3.7 of \cite{vialmotab}.

-4. Certainly, we could have (slightly) improved condition 4 of our corollary by replacing the usage of Condition D in Theorem \ref{tstairs}(3) by part 4 of this statement in the proof. \end{rema}
+\item Certainly, we could have (slightly) improved condition 4 of our corollary by replacing the usage of Condition D in Theorem \ref{tstairs}(3) by part 4 of this statement in the proof. \end{enumerate} \end{rema}